 Our overall objective through the Foundation’s “Beyond the Streets Program” is to end veteran and other secondary population homelessness by expanding our program into cities all across the country.

-During the course of three months, our volunteers follow up with each of our clients several times to ensure they are developing the necessary life skills to maintain their personal hygiene, their homes and social skills needed to reenter their communities as productive citizens.
+During the course of a year, our volunteers follow up with each of our clients several times to ensure they are developing the necessary life skills to maintain their personal hygiene, their homes and social skills needed to reenter their communities as productive citizens.

 Life skills are the skills that many people take for granted, like personal hygiene, managing money, shopping, cooking, running a home and maintaining social networks.
 They are essential for living independently.
 Many veterans who have experienced homelessness, especially chronic homelessness, lack these skills either because they never acquired them or because they lost them through extended periods of homelessness.
 Helping those experiencing homelessness acquire life skills can help them move on from homelessness and resettle into the community.
 Life skills training is different from support, help or assistance in that the aim is to promote self-sufficiency.

 About 46 million America’s are considered at risk of homelessness due to poverty, lack of support networks, and dismal living conditions in overcrowded or substandard housing.

 Homelessness and poverty are inextricably linked.
 Poor people are frequently unable to pay for housing, food, childcare, health care, and education.
 Difficult choices must be made when limited resources cover only some of these necessities.
 Often it is housing, which absorbs a high proportion of income that must be dropped.
 If you are poor, you are essentially an illness, an accident, or a paycheck away from homelessness.

 Homeless veterans are younger on average than the total veteran population.
 Approximately 9% are between the ages of 18 and 30, and 41% are between the ages of 31 and 50.
 Conversely, only 5% of all veterans are between the ages of 18 and 30, and less than 23% are between 31 and 50.